AlexanderIbrahim1/pimc-sim/PLAN.md

 Should I just make them non-const?
 Should I separate the buffer from the buffered potential?

+#### Making a Worldlines interface
+Right now, a worldline is just a vector of `Cartesian<FP, NDIM>` instance
+  - and the entire system state is given in a `std::vector<Worldline<FP, NDIM>>` instance

+But a better idea might be to create a `Worldlines` interface that other concrete types can implement
+  - it will be agnostic to the underlying data layout
+  - this means different users can pick from different data layouts depending on what they need

+Some data layouts are better than others for performance
+  - and some data layouts are flat out impossible if more than one type of particle exists

 ### PUBLICATION PLAN
 I want to starting running simulations to get results for the (2 + 3 + 4)-body simulations